finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

 [EARLY ACCESS] Upsert portfolio properties

-Upsert one or more property values to a portfolio.
-All properties must be of the domain Portfolio.
+Update or insert one or more properties onto a single portfolio.
+A property will be updated if it  already exists and inserted if it does not.
+All properties must be of the domain 'Portfolio'.

 ### Example